Microsoft Bounty Program

 We recommend all researchers use Intigriti to receive their bounty awards.
 Researchers who are unable to use one of these providers may choose to use Microsoft’s corporate payment system to receive bounty awards.
 Awards through our corporate system may take 1 to 3 months to process, significantly longer than awards delivered through Intigriti.

 If you are submitting your own mitigation bypass idea that you invented, then you do not need to pre-register.
 Simply send it to email@example.com.
 If you are submitting a mitigation bypass technique that you found in use in the wild, then you will need to pre-register before you submit.
 Email firstname.lastname@example.org to get started.
 Please see complete program terms here.

-Yes, if the defense submission qualifies as being new and practical as defined in the terms, we will award up to $100,000 USD for a defense that can block existing mitigation bypasses.
-If you have a defensive technique and corresponding exploits to prove the technique works, you will be eligible for this program.
+Yes, if the defense submission qualifies as being new and practical as defined in the terms, your submission may be eligible for bounty award.
+If you have a defensive technique and corresponding exploits to prove the technique works, you may be eligible for this program.